-When I announced to my friends that I was leaving full-time work to travel the world, the first thing I was usually asked was ‘for how long?’.
+When I announced to my friends that I was leaving full-time work and my life in London to travel the world, the first thing I was usually asked was ‘for how long?’.
 My answer: ‘hopefully permanently, or at least as long as I want to’.
-I would instantly see the confusion on their faces.
-When I tell a stranger that I am travelling non-stop, I can see the same burning question.
-Most people are too shy to ask what they really want to know – how do you afford to travel the world?
+I would instantly see the confusion on their faces as they wondered – how do you afford to travel the world full-time?

 So how do we afford it?

-Firstly, you need to know that travelling doesn’t have to cost lots and taking on adventures is even cheaper.
+You need to know that travelling doesn’t have to cost lots and taking on adventures is even cheaper.
 When I was living in London, my share of the monthly expenses came to around £1500.
-While I was hiking 1000km across Israel, my expenses for 2 months, including flights, came to under £500.
-My budget in Tanzania and in Central America is about £600 a month.
-Basically, by travelling my monthly expenses are about a third than what they were when I was staying in one place.
+While I was hiking 1000km across Israel, my expenses for 2 months, including flights, came to under £600.

 I don’t travel the world on the tightest budget.
-I’m doing lots of fun activities, choosing more expensive flights that are more comfortable and condensing my travelling to see more in less time.
-I do, however, cut costs by visiting cheaper countries, shopping for food in local markets and staying in budget accommodation (or, even better, camping for free under the stars).
+I’m doing lots of fun activities and striking a balance.
+Like choosing more expensive flights that are more comfortable and condensing my travelling to see more in less time.
+I do, however, cut costs by visiting cheaper countries, shopping for food in local markets and staying in budget accommodation (or, even better, camping for free under the stars!).
 There are some things I’m happy to cut costs on and some things I don’t want to compromise on.
-Now I’m older I’m a bit fussier.

 My point is that it is possible to travel the world on an even smaller budget than mine.
 Head to Thailand or India, slow travel and cut out the tourists activities and you can survive on just a few hundred dollars a month.

 While we had enough savings to keep us going for about a year of travelling, we were aiming to get ourselves into a position where we could travel full-time, or more specifically, as long as we wanted to.